Propagating Lavender from Cuttings the Quick and Easy Way!

 Potting Medium for Lavender Cuttings

-I use my own DIY potting soil with added horticultural sand.
+I use my own DIY potting soil with added horticultural sand to loosen it.
 See my DIY potting soil recipe here.
 It not only saves money but there are no plastic bags to throw away, so more environmentally friendly too.
+I have a friend who prefers using horticultural sand and has great results.
+So there are some options to choose from.

 With a pencil or stick about the size of a pencil poke holes into your damp soil around the edge of the pot.
 Now tuck the cuttings into the holes and press the soil in around them.